August 22, 2025

 Weather Protection

 The Oboz Katabatic LT Mid GTX is the first mid-cut hiking boot to incorporate GORE-TEX Invisible Fit waterproofing.
-Invisible Fit isn't a waterproof bootie—it's bound directly to the boot's uppers, making the waterproofing less bulky and more breathable than traditional GORE-TEX.
+Invisible Fit isn't a waterproof bootie—it's bound directly to the inside of the boot's uppers, making the waterproofing less bulky and more breathable than traditional GORE-TEX.
 On my test hikes, I did indeed notice the more streamlined fit and a possible increase in heat and moisture vapor transfer.
 As long as this technology holds up in a mid-cut (which was tricky for GORE-TEX to pull off), this is a clear plus in the waterproofing department.
 The GORE-TEX ("GTX") version of the Katabatic is an upgrade over Oboz's proprietary ("BDry") waterproofing.
 Go for the GTX model if you want this boot in a waterproof style.

 So far, my test hikes have been dry, other than some trickles and puddles of snowmelt up in Embudito Canyon, where my feet stayed 100% dry.
 Once the drought ends here, I'll update this post with additional notes on the Katabatic's performance in more significant water and snow.
 But I have thousands of miles of reasons to trust GORE-TEX.

-Testing traction with some rock scrambling
+Testing traction with some rock scrambling on La Luz trail

 Traction